-Although I like patterns, the vast majority of software design heuristics have not been written in pattern form.
-Nor do I expect them to be.
-Not every useful heuristic is a pattern.
+Although I like patterns, the vast majority of software design heuristics have not been written in pattern form1.
 I seek out those other heuristics, too.
 I am on the lookout for useful heuristics wherever I am engaged in designing or learning about software design (for example, when thinking about how to solve a current problem that is unfamiliar, when reading code, reading blogs, when playing with a new framework, when searching for online advice and recommendations, when attending conference talks, talking with friends, going to meetups, ...).
 I keep adding to my bag of tricks.
 I tweak and refine heuristics through experience.
 Rearranging and growing my heuristics toolkit is ongoing and not in anyway systematic.